oasci/reptar/docs/source/parsers-extractors.rst

 --------

 Reptar has to know when to start extracting information while reading the output files.
-This is accomplished with a tuple of triggers.
+This is accomplished with a tuple of :attr:`reptar.extractors.Extractor.triggers`.

-.. autoattribute:: reptar.extractors.Extractor.triggers
-    :noindex:

 Each element is a tuple of length two with a lambda function and corresponding extractor method name as a string.
 The lambda function returns ``True`` if a line contains specific words or formatting that signals reptar to parse certain information.